“Pears cannot ripen alone. So we ripened together.” — Meridel Le Sueur

 The chore was done when the hay was gone

 and we were witnesses to the wavy furred lines

-I remember how the weight of your loudest threats
+I remember the weight of your loudest threats

-mapped to your hands.
+mapped onto your hands.
 You hit us to teach us a lesson,

 to be quiet, or because you couldn’t hit the boss.

 As we got older, and bigger, you perfected your words

 Then came the tender gaps of amputated time

 against those you had declaimed to love so fiercely.

 to the deepest parts of nowhere,